GeoRanker: Distance-Aware Ranking for Worldwide Image Geolocalization: Expeirments

 \subsection{Main Results}

 As shown in Table~\ref{tab:overall}, GeoRanker achieves state-of-the-art performance across all evaluation thresholds.
 For example, on IM2GPS3K, it improves the most challenging street-level accuracy by \textbf{12.9}\% over the best baseline G3, and on YFCC4K, it achieves an \textbf{37.3}\% relative gain at the same threshold.
 Among the baselines, GeoCLIP~\cite{vivanco2023geoclip}, Img2Loc~\cite{zhou2024img2loc}, PIGEON~\cite{haas2024pigeon}, and G3~\cite{jia2024g3} exhibit relatively strong performance due to classification-based methods are limited by systemic biases from fixed candidate grids.
 Compared to these stronger baselines, our method GeoRanker achieves superior results by explicitly modeling the spatial relationship between each query–candidate pair using a multi-order distance optimization objective.
 This enables the model to accurately identify the geographically closest candidate as the prediction, further enhancing geolocalization accuracy.
 In summary, our approach achieves state-of-the-art performance across all datasets and metrics, demonstrating its effectiveness and superiority.
-Furthermore, \textbf{Appendix~\ref{sec:appendix_error_thresholds}} presents representative examples across various error thresholds to offer intuitive insights into the distribution of query images at different localization accuracies.
+Furthermore, \textbf{Appendix~\ref{sec:appendix_error_thresholds}} presents representative examples across various error thresholds to offer intuitive insights into the distribution of query images at different localization accuracies. \textbf{Appendix~\ref{sec:ranking_metrics}} validates the ranking capability of GeoRanker using standard learning-to-rank metrics.